 Forest species Indigenous to the 1000 Islands

-All that info about the wild stuff that’s naturally going on around here should take your wildscaping aspirations to the next level.
-Think of the Ecological Land Classificiation stuff as a cookbook and pick a “recipe” based on local site conditions.
-Which tasty dish(es) would you like to serve the next generation?Oliver Kilian, Consulting Arborist-Ecologist
+Knowledge of the combinations of flora that naturally occur around here should take your wildscaping aspirations to the next level.
+Think of the Ecological Land Classification system as a cookbook and pick a “recipe” based on local site conditions.
+Which tasty dish(es) would you like to serve the next generation?Oliver Reichl, Consulting Arborist-Ecologist

 According to the Urban Forest Management Plan for the City of Kingston, our urban forest is in the Manitoulin-Lake Simcoe Ecoregion of the Mixedwood Plains Ecozone.
 200 years ago this land was 90% forest.
 The Mixedwood Plains supported a greater diversity of trees and plants than any other part of Canada.
 Now only 17-20% of Indigenous forests remain, mostly in wetlands.
 For healthy ecosystems, we need at least 50% forest cover.

 On the Forest Gene Conservation Association (FGRA) website you can click on a map to locate your EcoDistrict and download the local tree shrub native species list.
 In Kingston, we’re Ecodistrict 6E-15.
 In the 1000 Islands other possibilities include 6E-9 (Madoc/Havelock) and 6E-10 (Charleston Lake).

 We’re in the Eastern Canadian Temperate Deciduous Forest Canadian National Vegetation Classification (CNVC).
 Includes lists of dominant species in the layers of a forest ecosystem.

 - Ecological Land Classification (ELC) 101, Statistics Canada